A Formal Correctness Proof of Edmonds' Blossom Shrinking Algorithm: Background

 Alternating paths are formalised as shown Listing~\ref{isabelle:altList}.
 We first define an inductive predicate characterising what it means for a list to alternate w.r.t.\ two predicates, and based on that define augmenting paths.
-We note that, since, as far as we are aware, this is the first formalisation of a substantial result involving alternating lists, it is worthwhile to display here the reasoning principles needed to reason about alternating lists.
-The reasoning principles are the induction principle \isa{induct\_alt\_list012} and the other three lemmas in Listing~\ref{isabelle:altListLemmas} that relate the length of an alternating list to the predicate that holds for the last element of the alternating list.
-We note that these reasoning principles are enough to derive all facts we needed in the context of Edmonds' blossom algorithm as well other matching algorithms~\cite{RankingIsabelle}.
+Since this is the first formalisation of a substantial result involving alternating lists, it is worthwhile to display the basic reasoning principles needed to reason about alternating lists.
+Those reasoning principles are the induction principle \isa{induct\_alt\_list012} and the other three lemmas in Listing~\ref{isabelle:altListLemmas} that relate the length of an alternating list to the predicate that holds for the last element of the alternating list.
+Those four lemmas are the only ones we needed to derive directly from the definition of alternating lists.
+We were able to derive all other facts---which we need in the context of of Edmonds' blossom algorithm as well other matching algorithms~\cite{RankingIsabelle}---pertaining to alternating lists from those four lemmas.